netaaviram/NUMA_aware_libcuckoo/README.md

 ```

 # 9) Perf sweep (throughput + counters) and plot
-We now run the same experiment as for the original benchmark, but this time for comparison with the optimized libcuckoo benchmark:
+We now run the same experiment as for the original benchmark, but this time for comparison with the optimized libcuckoo benchmark.

 Run:
 ```bash
 ./bench_sweep.sh